zkevkev/adopt-dont-shop-7/doc/evaluation.md

 For each story:

-* Demonstrate the user story on Heroku (or localhost if the feature is not functional in Production)
+* Demonstrate the user story on your deployment site (Render or Heroku, or localhost if the feature is not functional in Production)
 * Show the test(s) for the user story
 * Show all code that implements the user story